ibm-cloud-docs/ContinuousDelivery/web_ide.md

 ## Editing outside of the {{site.data.keyword.webide}}
 {: #editlocal}

-To use an editor besides the {{site.data.keyword.webide}}, set up {{site.data.keyword.Bluemix_live}} so that you can work directly with your project files in any tool. {{site.data.keyword.Bluemix_live_notm}} is a command-line application that synchronizes the changes in your local file system with your cloud workspace in {{site.data.keyword.jazzhub}}.
+To use an editor besides the {{site.data.keyword.webide}}, set up {{site.data.keyword.Bluemix_live}} so that you can work directly with your project files in any tool. {{site.data.keyword.Bluemix_live_notm}} is a command-line application that synchronizes the changes in your local file system with your cloud workspace in {{site.data.keyword.Bluemix_short}}.

 ### Before you begin